 In certain circumstances, especially those situations where the tooth has to be moved a long distance, there may be some minor gum surgery that is required to add bulk to the gum tissue over the relocated tooth so it remains healthy while it functions normally.
 If this particular procedure is needed, your dentist or orthodontist can fully explain it to you if it applies to your specific situation.

 These simple principals can always be adapted to apply to any impacted tooth in the mouth.
-It’s not that uncommon for both of the maxillary cuspids to be impacted.
+It’s not that uncommon for both of the upper bicuspids to be impacted.
 In these particular cases, the space in the dental arch form will be prepared on both sides at the same time.
 When the orthodontist is ready, the surgeon will expose and bracket both teeth in the same visit so the patient has to recover from only one surgery.
-Since the anterior teeth (cuspids and incisors) and the bicuspid teeth are small and have single roots, they are much more simple to erupt if they become impacted than the posterior molar teeth.
+Since the anterior teeth and the bicuspid teeth are small and have single roots, they are much more simple to erupt if they become impacted than the posterior molar teeth.
 The bigger molar teeth have multiple roots making them more difficult to move, since the orthodontic procedures that are needed to manipulate an impacted molar tooth can be far more complicated because of their specific location in the back of the dental arch.

 Several recent studies have revealed that with early detection of impacted eye teeth (or any other impacted tooth other than wisdom teeth), treatment should begin at a younger age.
 Once the general dentist or hygienist identifies a potential eruption problem, the patient should be referred to the orthodontist for early evaluation.
 In some cases the patient will be sent to the oral surgeon before braces are even applied to the teeth.
-As it was discussed earlier, the surgeon will be asked to remove over retained baby teeth and/or selected adult teeth.
+As previously mentioned, the surgeon will be asked to remove over retained baby teeth and/or selected adult teeth.
 He will also remove any extra teeth or growths that are blocking the eruption of the developing adult teeth.
 Lastly, he may be asked to expose an impacted eye tooth without attaching a bracket and chain to it because in reality, this is a much easier surgical procedure to perform than having to expose and bracket the impacted tooth.
 This will then encourage some eruption to occur before the tooth becomes completely impacted.
 By the time the patient is at the proper age for the orthodontist to apply braces to the dental arch, the eye tooth will have erupted just enough that the orthodontist can then safely bond a bracket to it and move it into place without needing to force its eruption.
 Ultimately, this saves the patient time and also means less time having to be spent in braces.

-What to expect from surgery to expose & bracket an impacted tooth:
+What to Expect from Surgery to Expose & Bracket an Impacted Tooth:

 The surgery to expose and bracket an impacted tooth is a very straight forward surgical procedure that is performed in the oral surgeon’s office.
 For the majority of patients, it is performed by using laughing gas and a local anesthesia, but can also be performed under I.V. sedation if the patient desires to be completely asleep.
 However, I.V. sedation is typically not necessary as this is a fairly simple procedure.
-It typically takes about 75 minutes to complete the procedure if one tooth is being exposed and bracketed, and around 105 minutes if both sides require treatment.
+It typically takes about 60 minutes to complete the procedure if one tooth is being exposed and bracketed, and around 90 minutes if both sides require treatment.
 If the procedure only requires exposing the tooth with no bracketing, the time required will be cut in half.
 These issues will be discussed in detail at your preoperative consultation with your doctor.
-You can also refer to the Pre-operative Instructions for more information.
+You can also refer to the Pre-operative Instructions page for more information.

 It’s likely that your doctor will see you within seven to ten days after surgery to evaluate the healing process and make sure that you are maintaining good oral hygiene.
 You should also plan to see your orthodontist within 1 to 14 days to activate the eruption process by applying the proper rubber band to the chain on your tooth.
 If this secondary procedure is not completed with the orthodontist in a timely manner, and the bracket falls off and/or the gums grow over the exposed area, the initial procedure may have to be done a second time.